ksinha49/ai-services-lambda/README.md

 service URL, e.g. ``http://<EC2-IP>:8001``.

 ### Deploying the RAG Ingestion Service
+The ingestion stack now includes a Step Function that orchestrates `TextChunkFunction`, `EmbedFunction`, and `MilvusInsertFunction`.
+New JSON documents emitted by the IDP pipeline under `TEXT_DOC_PREFIX` trigger this state machine automatically.
+The root template passes the IDP bucket name and prefix to the stack, so only the Milvus parameters are required at deploy time.
-Deploy the RAG stack separately and provide Milvus connection details:
+Deploy the RAG stack and provide Milvus connection details:

 ```bash
 sam deploy \